rkgofiitk/academic-issues.github.io/Topics/talking_about_coaching.md

 better of them.
 Laws exist but the apparatus for dispensing justice is woefully inadequate.
 Our courts function as if Indians are "immortals."
 Leakage at every stage has made people lose faith in every system.
 After all, it is a zero-sum game to be a middle-class Indian.
-Suckers everywhere no one to give solace.
+Suckers everywhere, no one to give solace.
 I doubt if any coaching center will ever go out of business unless pulled down by its rivals.

 [Back to Index](../index.md)